 Seize the day: Successful RtW efforts include the following.

 - Ask new questions.
-As Paula Gant discussed in our webinar last month (available on podcast now), the companies who will be successful have leaders now actively pondering what the next right questions are.
+As Paula Gant discussed in our webinar in June (available on podcast now), the companies who will be successful have leaders now actively pondering what the next right questions are.
 They certainly will not be the ones we asked last week.

 - Communicate — repeatedly — in many channels.
 Companies are learning that a new, distributed workforce is receiving and digesting information differently.
 Successful company communications are deliberate, have lots of repetition, and occur through different channels.
 These can include company webinars and newsletters, internal podcasts, team meetings and emails, protocols, informal check-ins, and frequent reminders.